hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_in_high_tech_suits_exploring_the__3a6065d3-2030-4b42-9f46-e6a050318a54-0_2.content.md

 ## Our Technology

 Our Ainautes are equipped with high-tech suits that allow them to survive in even the harshest environments.
-With advanced sensors and communication systems, they can collect data and transmit it back to Earth in real-time.
+With advanced sensors and Com<wbr>mu<wbr>ni<wbr>ca<wbr>tion systems, they can collect data and transmit it back to Earth in real-time.

 ## User Stories